 VCT Status - the Investment Manager confirmed to the Audit Committee that the conditions for maintaining the Company's status had been complied with throughout the year.
-The Company's VCT status was also
+The Company's VCT status was also reviewed by the Company's adviser, Philip Hare & Associates LLP.

-Valuation of unquoted investments - the Investment Manager confirmed to the Audit Committee that the basis of valuation for unauoted investments was consistent with the prior year and in accordance with published industry guidelines, taking account of the latest available information about investee companies and current market data.
+Valuation of unquoted investments - the Investment Manager confirmed to the Audit Committee that the basis of valuation for unquoted investments was consistent with the prior year and in accordance with published industry guidelines, taking account of the latest available information about investee companies and current market data.
 A comprehensive report on the valuation of investments is presented and discussed at Board meetings; Directors are also consulted about material changes to those valuations between Board meetings.